Agus Martowardojo

-Agus Dermawan Wintarto Martowardojo (born 24 January 1956) is a former Governor of the Indonesian Central Bank.
-He held the office for a five-year term from 24 May 2013 to 24 May 2018.
-Previously, he was Finance Minister of Indonesia between 2010 and 2013 after succeeding former minister Sri Mulyani Indrawati, who resigned from the office and took position as Managing Director of the World Bank Group.
+Agus Dermawan Wintarto Martowardojo (born 24 January 1956) is an Indonesian economist and banker who served as Governor of Bank Indonesia, Indonesia's central bank, from 2013 to 2018.
+Previously, he served as Minister of Finance from 2010 to 2013 after succeeding former minister Sri Mulyani Indrawati, who resigned from the office and took position as Managing Director of the World Bank Group.

 Early career

 Agus was born in Amsterdam, Netherlands.
-After graduating from University of Indonesia's School of Economics in 1984, he became an international loan officer at the Indonesian branch of Bank of America.
+After graduating from University of Indonesia's Faculty of Economics in 1984, he became an international loan officer at the Indonesian branch of Bank of America.
 Agus has a long career as one of top bankers in Indonesia.
 He was the Chief Executive Officer of Bank Mandiri, the largest bank in Indonesia, between 2005 and 2010.
 He was the President Director of Bank Bumiputera (1995–1998) and President Director of Bank Ekspor Impor Indonesia (1998–1999).

 His performance as head of Bank Mandiri was considered successful, as he slashed non-performing loans and raised the bank's profile among international investors.
 He also increased profits in the banks.
 In 2008 for example, the bank paid $418m in dividends to the shareholders.
 He was also instrumental in helping the Finance Ministry in recovering Rp 1.23 trillion (US$133.15 million) of state money from Tommy Soeharto, son of late former president Soeharto.

-Finance Ministry
+Minister of Finance

-Following the resignation of Sri Mulyani Indrawati, Agus was appointed as Finance Minister in the Second United Indonesia Cabinet.
+Following the resignation of Sri Mulyani, Agus was appointed as Finance Minister in the Second United Indonesia Cabinet.
 His selection was greeted positively by analysts as he was considered to have managerial skills required for the position.
 He also has wide international experience and has represented Indonesia in G20 forums.

 In March 2011 he announced his first fiscal policy as Finance Minister with a focus on promoting real sector growth and investment intended to spur Indonesia’s economic growth.
 Highlights of the new regulations included removing the value added tax (VAT) for the sale of houses worth less than Rp 70 million (US$7,910) compared with the previous Rp 55 million; eliminating taxes on the sales of cooking oil and bulk cooking oil for the poor; and providing in advance 50 percent of the funds needed by the State Logistics Agency (Bulog) for the rice for the poor program.